USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

   * If this is your first time authenticating Globus via your SCINet account, you will see a welcome page:
       * If you already have a Globus account with another authentication identity (e.g., via ORCID or a university), click "Link to an existing account" to join your SCINet-ARS/USDA Globus identity to your existing account.
 (You can also link identities later using the steps on the [Globus linking account instructions](https://docs.globus.org/guides/tutorials/manage-identities/link-to-existing/).)
       * Otherwise, click "Continue" to register your SCINet account with a new Globus account.
 When registering, type "USDA-ARS" as your organization and select the "non-profit research or educational purposes" option.
 Agree to the terms and click "Continue".
 1. The next page will ask you to agree to set up GCP and ask for a name for this consent for future reference.
-You can keep the default value which should be the name of your local machine.
+You can keep the default value which should be the name of your local computer.
 Click "Allow".
 1. Now a pop-up window for "Collection Details" will appear.
-For "Collection Name", provide a unique name that will be recognizable to you as your local machine.
+For "Collection Name", provide a unique name that will be recognizable to you as your local computer.
 For example:  your initials and "_workstation" (e.g., ABC_workstation).
 Providing a description is optional.
 Do not select the "High Assurance" checkbox (read about sensitive data on SCINet infrastructure [here]({{ site.baseurl }}/support/faq#can-i-store-sensitive-data-on-scinet-infrastructure)).
 Click "Save".
 1. You should get a "Setup Successful!" pop-up with the name of your collection.
   * If you would like to modify your collection name, you can click "show collection details" and, on the right of the collection details page, click "edit attributes" to edit the collection's name.
   * When you are happy with the collection name, click "Exit Setup".